 Our Nav-CARE Volunteers are compassionate and dedicated individuals who understand the importance of listening to and understanding their clients.
 We recognize that everyone's situation is unique, and we take a personalized approach to every interaction.
 Our volunteers are patient, attentive, and always willing to go the extra mile to provide practical solutions and support.
 Whether you need someone to talk to or someone to help you navigate the complexities of healthcare, our volunteers are here for you.

 Talk you through important decisions and future plans.

-Help locate services & resources to assist in declining health.
+Help locate community services & resources to improve quality of life.

 Relieve feelings of loneliness, isolation and anxiety.